What Is Epithelioid Mesothelioma?

 Common surgeries for patients with epithelioid mesothelioma include:

-- Extrapleural pneumonectomy (EPP) for pleural mesothelioma
+- Extrapleural pneumonectomy (EPP) for mesothelioma of the pleura

 - Cytoreduction with HIPEC for peritoneal mesothelioma